-Passive tags are typically made up of two parts, an integrated circuit and an antenna.
-There are no additional moving parts or batteries, just the bare necessities.
+Passive tags are typically made up of two parts – an integrated circuit and an antenna.
+No additional moving parts or batteries, just the bare necessities.